Home Care Supplements

 The hardship supplement is available to home care recipients in genuine financial hardship who do not have income to pay their costs of aged care due to circumstances beyond their control.
 In general, home care recipients who have commenced receiving a home care package on or after 1 July 2014 need to apply for a hardship supplement.

 Home care recipients who commenced a home care package before 1 July 2014 are not eligible for the hardship supplement.
-Rather, these home care recipients are able to negotiate lower fees with their provider as set out in Section 60-2(2)(c) of the Aged Care (Transitional Provisions) Act 1997.
+Rather, these home care recipients are able to negotiate lower fees with their provider as set out in Paragraph 60-2(2)(c) of the Aged Care (Transitional Provisions) Act 1997.
 These provisions allow providers to consider the home care recipients other expenses such as high pharmaceutical bills, utilities and other living expenses when setting fees.

 Read more about the hardship supplement in home care.